• Skip to primary navigation

 Jump to Recipe

-One of my favorite recipes to make when Autumn comes around is my healthy pumpkin banana bread recipe.
+One of my favorite recipes to make when Autumn comes around is my moist whole wheat pumpkin banana bread recipe.
 It has just the right flavor of pumpkin spice with a touch of banana.
 You won’t want to miss how moist this quick bread is!

-Three slices of healthy banana pumpkin bread on a plate.
+Three slices of banana pumpkin bread on a plate.

 Ingredients